ahmadassaf/blog-posts/data/blog/productivity/2017-03-27-latex-best-practices.md

 ---
 title: 'LaTeX Best Practices'
+tags: ['LaTEX', 'productivity']
+summary: 'Completing a Ph.D. can be a hell of a task.
+It took me lots of time to come up with a framework to optimize how I do research and write and execute deliverables.
+This post can help you in completing yours.'
 subtitle: 'A guide for a smooth completion of your thesis'
+image: /static/images/phd.png
 date: '2017-03-27'
-summary: 'Completing a PhD can be a hell of a task.
-It took me lots of time to be able to come up with a framework to optimise how i do research and how i write and execute deliverables.
-I hope that this post can help you in completing yours'
-tags: ['LaTEX', 'productivity']
 category: 'productivity'
-image: /static/images/phd.png
 ---

-Completing a PhD can be a hell of a task.
-It took me lots of time to be able to come up with a framework that optimises how i do research and how i write and publish my research.
-This post discusses some of the tools and techniques i used in addition to LaTEX best practices.
+Completing a Ph.D. can be a hell of a task.
+It took me lots of time to develop a framework that optimizes how I do research and write and publish my research.
+This post discusses some of the tools and techniques I used in addition to LaTEX best practices.
 These are gathered either by experience, online search and most importantly the wisdom of my PhD supervisor [@Raphael Troncy](https://twitter.com/rtroncy).

 I hope this post can help you complete your PhD smoothly.